My Secret Life as

 Editor: “My Secret Life as a Farmer” first appeared in the Spring 1995 issue (No. 45) of the PURE WATER GAZETTE.
 Related articles from the same issue you might like to look at are “Is Organic Food Worth the Price?” by Gene Franks, and Tiger Tom’s weighty indictment of animal patenting, “Give ’em an Inch.”
 The caption to the lead picture of the tomato farmer was originally the lead in to “The Gazette’s Great Coloring Contest.”
 I’m sorry–the contest is over, but if you’d like to print the picture and test your crayola skills, have at it.

 Below is the winning entry as colored by Mr. R. L. Duwe of Decatur, TX.
-Here’s the Gazette’s artsy rational for choosing Duwe’s entry, which appeared in Gazette #46:
+Here’s the Gazette’s artsy rationale for choosing Duwe’s entry, which appeared in Gazette #46:

 If I were an art critic, I would explain Mr. Duwe’s strength as a crayonist by praising his radiant colors, his keen attention to surface detail, his rich pigmentation, and his superb pictorial arrangement.
 I would describe how his strong, rhythmic curvilinear organization enhances the theme of the work.
 I would speak of the rich nuances of color, the boldness of his crayon strokes, the perfectly executed perspective, the intimacy he establishes with his subject matter, the delicacy of his flesh tones, his masterful use of symbolism to elevate the tomato grower to archetypal proportions.
 But not being an art critic, I’ll just say that he stayed in the lines, his picture was pretty, and I liked it.